QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 INSIDER TIP : Apartment Hunting In Granada- Another option when searching for property is to use an Inmobiliaria or real estate agent.
 This company has both rental and sale listings for apartments and houses.
 You will have to pay them a fee to access their real estate listings, so this option is often more expensive than finding a property on your own.
 However, if the process is overwhelming and you have the money to make it easier, I recommend finding a real estate agent in Granada.

-Cost of Utilities in Granada
+Cost Of Utilities In Granada

 However, the price of electricity is one of the few places where the cost of living in Granada is worse than in the US.
 Electricity in Granada, Spain is roughly $0.23 per kWh vs. a Medium Cost City, US $0.063 cents per kWh- nearly 4 times the cost.